sebastian-software/effective-prettier-vscode/README.md

 ### Plugins

-This extension supports [Prettier plugins](https://prettier.io/docs/en/plugins.html) when you are using a locally or globally resolved version of prettier.
+This extension supports [Prettier plugins](https://prettier.io/docs/en/plugins.html).
 If you have Prettier and a plugin registered in your `package.json`, this extension will attempt to register the language and provide automatic code formatting for the built-in and plugin languages.

 ## Configuration